 • Tenderness along the sides of the knee joint upon palpation.

-Our team frequently performs ACL reconstruction surgeries, offering guidance throughout your recovery journey.
+Our team frequently performs ACL reconstruction surgeries, and we are capable of offering guidance throughout your recovery journey.

 The diagnostic journey for ACL tears involves a multifaceted approach, encompassing clinical scrutiny and advanced imaging modalities.
 Below delineates our standard procedure for discerning ACL tears:

-1. While not directly visualising soft tissues like the ACL, X-rays rule out bone fractures and assess overall knee alignment.
+• X-Rays: While not directly visualising soft tissues like the ACL, X-rays rule out bone fractures and assess overall knee joint alignment.

-In scenarios where diagnostic clarity remains elusive or for a nuanced evaluation of injury severity, arthroscopic intervention may be warranted.
-This minimally invasive procedure entails the insertion of a miniature camera into the knee joint, facilitating direct visualisation of the ACL and internal constituents for precise assessment.
+• In scenarios where diagnostic clarity remains elusive or for a nuanced evaluation of injury severity, arthroscopic intervention may be warranted.
+This minimally invasive surgery entails the insertion of a miniature camera into the knee joint, facilitating direct visualisation of the ACL and internal constituents for precise assessment.

 During the procedure of an anterior cruciate ligament reconstruction, the patient is usually given general anaesthesia.
 Following the administration of anaesthesia, the knee is cleaned with antiseptic and draped.

-Following the confirmation of the ACL tear, an autograft is harvested from one of 3 common areas, the hamstrings, or the quadriceps, or bone patella bone graft from the patella tendon.
-An incision is placed and the autograft taken.
-An allograft can also be used.
+Following the confirmation of the ACL tear, an autograft is harvested from one of three common areas: the hamstring tendons, the quadriceps tendon, or a bone-patella-bone graft from the patellar tendon.
+An incision is placed, and the autograft is taken.
+An allograft tissue can also be used.
 After graft harvesting, the graft is prepared on the back table to form a graft of sufficient thickness and strength.

-The surgeon takes down the old anterior cruciate ligament which has been detached, and it is removed.
-New femur and tibia tunnels are drilled and the graft pulled through.
-The graft is then pulled to tension and fixed to either metal buttons on the femur/tibia side, or screws.
-The knee is given a wash, and incisions closed.
-The patient is usually given a knee brace, and he starts walking on the same day or the next day.
+The surgeon removes the old anterior cruciate ligament which has been detached.
+New femur and tibia bone tunnels are drilled, and the ACL graft is pulled through.
+The graft is then tensioned and fixed to either metal buttons on the femur/tibia side or screws.
+The knee is given a wash, and incisions are closed.
+The patient is usually given a hinged knee brace, and they start walking on the same day or the next day.

-In most cases, ACL surgery patients can anticipate a complete recovery and restoration of full knee function.
+In most cases, patients undergoing ACL reconstruction surgery can anticipate a complete recovery and restoration of full knee joint function.
 The central variability lies in the pace of recovery:

 We have assembled some packages to help our new patients.